top of page

 • Moderate Challenge: Work yourself up to a higher level and try Wunderlich County Park for beautiful 3+ mile loops through the redwoods.

-• If you’d like to find more places to go, there are an abundance of trails to explore in the Santa Cruz mountains that you can access via highways 9, 35, and 17.
-View this AllTrails list to check out different spots, and to check hike information like distance, elevation, and difficulty level (AllTrails will become your best friend when it comes to finding hikes that work for you!).
+• If you'd like to find more places to go, there are an abundance of trails to explore in the Santa Cruz mountains that you can access via highways 9, 35, and 17.
+View👉🏻 this AllTrails list to check out different spots, and to check hike information like distance, elevation, and difficulty level (AllTrails will become your best friend when it comes to finding hikes that work for you!).

 Step 2: The Right Gear for Comfort and Stability

-Keep it simple as you start your journey.
-To stay safe on the trail, especially in winter when it can be slippery and wet, it's essential to wear durable footwear with strong traction.
 The right hiking boots strike a balance between comfort, grip and stability to help you navigate terrain with confidence.
 Personally, as a cost-effective option, I bought my first hiking boots from Big 5 Sporting goods.
 At Big 5, you can find Denali or Columbia hiking boots that will be a great beginner option.
-For higher quality (and thus more expensive) options, check out REI, where they’ve got the “Cadillac of hiking shoes,” Merrell's.
+For higher quality (and thus more expensive) options, check out REI, where they've got the "Cadillac of hiking shoes," Merrell's.

 For added confidence, especially during the damp winter months, don't overlook having hiking poles, for seniors or beginners alike!
 They can be a game-changer for navigating winter mud and uneven terrain, providing the stability you need to focus on the local scenery rather than your footing.